Eduard Pulpe: Biography

 Eduard Martynovich Pulpe was born into a farming family on 22 June 1880, at Riga, Latvia; at that time, Latvia was part of the Russian Empire.
 Although his earlier education is unknown, he was one of the few that gained entry to college in Russia, attending the University of Moscow.
 He graduated in 1908, and returned to Riga to become a teacher.
 Pulpe moved to France in 1912 with the dual aims of furthering his education and learning to fly.
 After obtaining his civilian pilot's brevet no. 1571 on 19 December 1913, he volunteered for the French air service at the outbreak of war, despite being 34 years old.
 He furthered his training with the Aéronautique Militaire, being granted military license number 602.

 Pulpe was posted to fly a Morane-Saulnier for Escadrille 23 on 1 May 1915.
-His promotion to Sergente came through on the 21st.
+His promotion to Sergent came through on the 21st.
 The escadrille was stationed in Champagne when he joined it; shortly thereafter, it moved to the Somme.
 When the squadron left the Somme in August 1915, it bounced around a bit before being assigned to the building Battle of Verdun.
 Though little information survives, Pulpe's two victories while flying a Morane-Saulnier L over Verdun were among some of the first aerial victories in history.
-He was awarded both the Croix de Guerre and the Medaille Militare on 29 October 1915.
+He was awarded both the Croix de Guerre and the Médaille militaire on 29 October 1915.
 The citation for the latter referred to "air combats", though with no specific mention of his two victories.
 The Croix de guerre seemed to have been awarded for completing a bombing run while under attack from an enemy fighter.
 In the meantime, on 20 September, Escadrille 23 began re-equipping with a melange of early Nieuport 10s, Nieuport 11s, and Nieuport 12s.

 As ground combat escalated into the Battle of Verdun during February 1916, the corresponding aviation activity became intense.
 Pulpe, newly promoted to Adjutant, scored a third victory on 20 March 1916.